-On the New Relationship - Step 2 (of 3) screen, you're telling QuickBase which table should be the detail table and which should be the master table.
-The detail table draws and displays values from the master table in a one-to-many relationship.
-One record in the master table could apply to many records in the detail table.
+On the New Relationship - Step 2 (of 3) page, you're telling QuickBase which table should be the details table and which should be the master table.
+The details table draws and displays values from the master table in a one-to-many relationship.
+One record in the master table could apply to many records in the details table.
 For example, one Project may have many Tasks associated with it.
 (For help with this choice, read about relationships.)

 Set relationship properties.
-The New Relationship - Step 3 (of 3) screen shows you how QuickBase will set up your relationship.
-It provides some basic information and lets you make a few choices.
+The New Relationship - Step 3 (of 3) page shows you how QuickBase will set up your relationship.

 Master Table.
 The left side of the screen shows you relationship components that live in the master table (the "one" in "one-to-many").